Augustin007/anremithrl-s-guide-to-earendor/Timeline/7 The Sundering War.md

 The Raven Queen, her power restored but her soul forever scarred, returned to her Palace of Memories in the Shadowfell.
 There, she continued her eternal vigil over memories and stories, a bittersweet sanctuary amidst the chaos.

 The Protector gods, still exiled from Arvandor and locked out by the unyielding council, found a new home.
-They crafted [[The Seven Heavens]] in the quasi-plane situated between the Material Plane and the distant [[Elysium]].
-In these celestial realms, they dwelt, forever separated from their original divine abode, and they called themselves the [[Righteous Council]].
+They crafted The Seven Heavens in the quasi-plane situated between the Material Plane and the distant Elysium.
+In these celestial realms, they dwelt, forever separated from their original divine abode, and they called themselves the Righteous Council.
 Tyr joined them there, and they accepted him as one of their own.

 The Betrayer gods, led by Asmodeus and Tharizdun, remained trapped in the Nine Hells.
-Among them was Tartarus, who longed to return to [[Shar]] in the [[Abyss]].
-And Shar would break open the nine hells so that he would be free, but [[Selune]], in Elysium, held her back.
+Among them was Tartarus, who longed to return to Shar in the Abyss.
+And Shar would break open the nine hells so that he would be free, but Selune, in Elysium, held her back.
 The light of Selune served as a barrier against the encroaching darkness of Shar.

 And the Raven Queen begged of the gods in the seven heavens to aid her.
 With the Astral Plane shattered, the Raven Queen wished to open the Seven Heavens to the souls of the departed.
 Her plea was granted, and the souls found a new sanctuary.